spec-first/connexion/README.rst

 .. code-block:: yaml

     requestBody:
+      x-body-name: stack
       content:
         application/json:
-          x-body-name: stack
           schema:
-            # legacy location here should be ignored because the preferred location is at the media-type level above
+            # legacy location here should be ignored because the preferred location is at the requestBody level above
             x-body-name: this_should_be_ignored
             $ref: '#/components/schemas/someComponent'